felipessalvatore/self_driving_data/README.md

-# self_driving_data
+# Self driving data

 A simple database for image classification using images from a robot car.

 ## Documentation
-This repository contains a very simple computer vision dataset for classification.
+This repository was created by [Paula Moraes](https://github.com/paulaksm) and [Felipe Salvatore](https://github.com/felipessalvatore).
+You can find here a very simple computer vision dataset for classification.
 It consists of images like

 <p align = 'center'>
 <img src = 'examples/1.png' height = '45px'>